paxdotdev/pax/lab-journal-zb.md

 </Stacker>
 ```

-Could the `will_render` hook be useful here?
+Could the `pre_render` hook be useful here?
 Properties have already been computed:
 for **this node, but not for its children** (e.g. Repeat)
-So no, `will_render` probably won't be helpful as it sits.
+So no, `pre_render` probably won't be helpful as it sits.

 Probably our best bet is for the lookup to be dynamic on StackFrame itself.